v74c63t/cs122b-fabflix/xmlParser/README.md

 ## XML Parser
 ### Inconsistency Files
 #### MovieDuplicates.txt
-- Movie has a fid that belongs to a movie that was already seen before in the xml file
+- When parsing mains, movie has a fid that belongs to a movie that was already seen before in the xml file
 #### MovieInconsistent.txt
 - Movie contains invalid year that is not an int (ex: 19yy, 199x)
 - Movie does not have any genres associated with it